 We work together to identify policies and procedures that encourage learning in areas such as homework, grading, discipline, and recognition.

 Teams work to clarify the criteria by which we will judge student work and practice applying those criteria consistently.

 We identify the specific standard or target students must achieve on each of the essential skills addressed by the formative assessment.

-We monitor student learning on essential outcomes through team-developed formative assessments that are aligned with district and state assessments.
+We monitor student learning on essential outcomes through team-developed formative assessments that are aligned with district and provincial assessments.